Bangladesh reports 5 new COVID cases, no deaths in a day

-Another 10 people recovered from the illness nationwide, bringing the total number of recoveries to 2,005,546.
+Another person recovered from the illness nationwide, bringing the total number of recoveries to 2,005,559.

 The latest figures put the recovery rate at 98.41 percent and the mortality rate at 1.44 percent.